 Hyde Park 5km

-This 5k run route uses Woodhouse Moor park as a base to explore some of the most popular streets in the Hyde Park neighbourhood.
-The enigma of this run is you get the best of both park running and road running all in one.
+The Hyde Park 5km run route uses Woodhouse Moor park as a base to explore some of the most popular streets in the Hyde Park neighbourhood.

 Starting just below Hyde Park Corner near the skate park you will take two lefts in quick succession onto Woodhouse Lane and then Victoria Road.
-We love opening up on the straight of Victoria all the way until the end, turning left onto Cardigan Road.
+We love opening up on the straight of Victoria all the way until the end.
+Next turn left onto Cardigan Road.

 At this point you can recover on the small downhill towards Royal Park Road.
-Turn left onto Royal Park and head into the student area, moving past the iconic Hyde Park Picture House at the Queen’s Road junction – a cheeky right here will take you to the infamous Brudenell Social Club, but alas, we’re not finished yet!
+Run left onto Royal Park and head into the student area, moving past the iconic Hyde Park Picture House at the Queen’s Road junction.
+Take a right here past the infamous Brudenell Social Club.

-After passing the Queen’s Road junction you’ll hit the biggest hill on this run all the way to the top and the allotments corner of Woodhouse Moor.
-This is a chance to test yourself on the decent incline.
-Once at the top circumnavigate the park anti-clockwise until you rejoin Woodhouse Lane.
-Straight after the Library Pub turn left into the park, passing the statue of Queen V.
+After passing the Queen’s Road junction you’ll hit the biggest hill on this run all the way to the top by the Woodhouse Moor allotments.
+This is a chance to test yourself on the best incline of the run.
+Once at the top circumnavigate the park anti-clockwise until you re-join Woodhouse Lane.
+Straight after the Library Pub turn left into the park, saluting the statue of Queen Vic.

 Hyde Park is the student hub of Leeds.
 The bricks are red and the housing from the late Victorian period.
 The area is home to some great independent shops and eateries.
 With the cultural gems like Hyde Park Picture House and the Brudenell Social club, putting Leeds on the map in the art house cinema and underground music scenes.